DHkamp/micromath-factorial/README.md

 ### For Developers

-Run test by simply calling
+Run tests by simply calling

 ```
 npm test